This recipe is based on my vegan phish-food ice cream from my book, which is a coconut milk-based ice cream.

 Ingredient Notes

-- Vegan Dark Chocolate - Opt for a minimum 70% cocoa solids for the richest, dreamiest chocolate flavor.
+- Vegan Dark Chocolate: Opt for a minimum of 70% cocoa solids for the richest chocolate flavor.
 If you’re avoiding refined sugar, go for pure chocolate or sugar-free chocolate, and let the maple syrup do the rest of the work!

-Step 1: To a medium saucepan add the oat milk, oat cream, cocoa powder, and sea salt.
-Whisk well to remove any lumps and gently simmer over medium heat while stirring - do not allow it to boil.
+In a medium saucepan, combine oat milk, oat cream, cocoa powder, and sea salt.
+Whisk well to remove lumps and gently simmer over medium heat, stirring constantly.
+Do not let it boil.

-Step 2: Pour the warmed chocolate oat milk mixture over finely chopped dark chocolate and allow it to sit uncovered for 5 minutes.
+Pour the warm chocolate oat milk over finely chopped dark chocolate and let it sit uncovered for 5 minutes.

-Step 3: Stir the mixture with a metal spoon until completely smooth, then whisk in the maple syrup and chill for 30 minutes until cool.
+Stir with a metal spoon until smooth, whisk in the maple syrup, then chill for 30 minutes until cool.

-Step 4: Transfer it to the frozen bowl of your ice cream maker and churn according to the manufacturer's instructions.
+Transfer the mixture to your ice cream maker’s frozen bowl and churn according to the manufacturer’s instructions.

-Step 6: Transfer it to a loaf pan or sealable container and smooth out the top of the ice cream.
-Freeze for 3-4 hours until solid or for soft serve consistency you can serve it straight from the machine.
+Transfer the ice cream to a loaf pan or sealable container and smooth the top.
+Freeze for 3-4 hours until firm, or serve immediately for soft-serve consistency.

 🍫 Variations

-- Mix-Ins - You can get really creative with adding your favorite mix-ins.
-Try Vegan Caramel Sauce (or Date Caramel to keep it refined sugar-free), Vegan Marshmallows, chocolate chips or chopped nuts.
+- Mix-Ins: You can get creative with adding your favorite mix-ins.
+Try vegan caramel sauce (or date caramel to keep it refined sugar-free), vegan marshmallows, cookie dough, chocolate chips, or chopped nuts.

+For the best flavor, enjoy it within 2 weeks.
+It doesn’t have the preservatives found in store-bought versions.
 Remember, this isn’t store-bought ice cream that’s stabilized with a bunch of weird emulsifiers and artificial preservatives.
-For the best flavor, eat it within 2 weeks of churning!

 🍨 More Dairy-Free Ice Cream